 - study abroad opportunity enhances student's understanding of global politics and culture.
 Students may study full time at a variety of host schools and are able to select courses in their major as well as liberal arts courses.

 - To learn more about the Study Abroad program, please visit studyabroad.rit.edu.

 Selected Employer Hiring PartnersNational Association of the Deaf, U.S. Consular Agency in Genova, Virginia Tech Applied Research Corporation.

 A degree in political science prepares students for careers in law; local, state, and national government; foreign service; business; government relations; and other areas of the private and public sector in which knowledge of the political process and the strengths and limitations of modern democracy and modern society is appropriate.
 In addition, students are well-prepared for graduate study in a variety of fields, ranging from business and law to political science and public policy.

-Contact UsWe appreciate your interest in your career.
-We will make every effort to help you succeed.
-Call our office and ask to speak with Tabitha Arrendell, the career services coordinator who works with the Political Science program.
-For your convenience, you can access information and services through our web site at www.rit.edu/careerservices.
-To learn more about the program visit pubpol.rit.edu.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Political Science program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education